 The Parryscope Fertility Testing approach provides a breakthrough in female fertility testing and more effective alternative to HSG Testing.
-The Parryscope® is a patented diagnostic device that can accurately, gently, and quickly reveal factors in female fertility with a single office visit.
-Not merely a piece of equipment, the Parryscope is a specific procedure that replaces HSG.
+Our patented diagnostic device that can accurately, gently, and quickly reveal factors in female fertility with a single office visit.
+Not merely a piece of equipment, our approach is a specific procedure that replaces HSG.

-The Parryscope approach is Dr. Parry's breakthrough fast, effective and gentle testing method that evaluates the core aspects of female fertility – ovarian reserve, fallopian tube patency (meaning whether the tubes are open so sperm and egg can meet) and uterine factors – in a single diagnostic procedure.
+The infertility diagnostic approach is Dr. Parry’s breakthrough fast, effective and gentle testing method that evaluates the core aspects of female fertility in a single diagnostic procedure.

-Just as important as the test itself, Parryscope fertility testing includes our discussion of results in the same appointment, using easy-to-understand language that provides clear guidance on next steps.
+Just as important as the test itself, is our comprehensive discussion of results in the same appointment, using easy-to-understand language that provides clear guidance on your next fertility steps.

 Finally, an Alternative to HSG Testing

 Patients Appreciate Less Painful Approach to HSG Testing

 Ashley Maryland’s two medical procedures done to figure out why she was having trouble becoming pregnant were like night and day.

 “It was awful,” Maryland, a Vicksburg resident, said of the HSG performed there in 2013.
 “It was overwhelming pain, and there was nothing I could do.
 It was the worst pain ever.”But her follow-up procedure with Dr. Parry was a completely different experience.”I anticipated it hurting.
 I prepared myself for it.
 But it didn’t hurt at all, and I got to watch it on a screen,” Maryland said.
 “It was as lovely as it could be for that type of procedure.”